umbraco/UmbracoDocs/10/umbraco-cms/reference/security/cookies.md

 ## Necessary Cookies

-The below cookies are necessary while accessing the Umbraco Backoffice for functioning of the website or to allow you to enjoy the contents and services you request.
+The below cookies are necessary for accessing the Umbraco Backoffice and functioning of the website.
+They allow you to enjoy the contents and services you request.

 | Name                       | Purpose                                                                                                           | Expiration |
 |----------------------------|-------------------------------------------------------------------------------------------------------------------|------------|